 And then there's Batman: Fortunate Son, in which Batman has a nigh-psychotic hatred of rock music (particularly punk) because some time in the past, he saw an Expy version of Sid Vicious killing Expy-Nancy Spungen.
 This leads to the memorable line "Punk is nothing but death and crime... and the rage of a beast!"
 As crazy as it may seem, the comic actually seems to support Batman's attitude by setting him against Robin, who comes off as Too Dumb to Live because he refuses to believe that his favorite rocker could be a criminal just because he makes enjoyable music.
 On top of that, the villain (said rocker's manager) did it because he wanted to martyr the guy in order to boost record sales, and ends up falling off of a tall buildingand gets impaled on a cross-shaped fence.

 Follow any work involving Spider-Man.
-Any of them.
 Mainstream comic book, alternate universe comic books, films, animated series, whatever.
-From the begining or from some arbitrary point of your convenience.
-It won't take very long (if it doesn't happen right away) that you will read a story with the aesop that "with great power comes great responsability".
-Say it again, "with great power comes great responsability".
-Decades have passed since Amazing Fantasy 15, and they still enforce that aesop.
+From the beginning or from some arbitrary point of your convenience.
+It won't take very long (if it doesn't happen right away) that you will read a story with the aesop that "with great power comes great responsibility".
+Decades have passed since Amazing Fantasy #15, and the comics still enforce that aesop.